armandiB/vikn/README.md

 ### Dependencies
 Quarks:
-- miscellanous_Lib: Pattern.symplay() in PatternH.sc
+- ddwPatterns: PnNilSafe in PatternH.sc

 ### Main classes
 - RecorderModule: creates a Recorder and a recording Bus, with monitoring to another bus, organizes multiple takes